amcyg/QP/README.md

 ## Can I deploy this app myself?
 Yes!
 However, you'll need to use Firebase for the real-time backend.
-Read the Firebase docs here: https://www.firebase.com/docs/hosting/guide/deploying.html
+Read the Firebase docs here: https://www.firebase.com/docs/hosting/guide/deploying.html You will also need to update the Firebase references in the main.js file.

 ## What features are up next?
 * Re-implementing the app in native iOS to take advantage of ad-hoc networks.
 Realistically, most horseback riding environments don't have access to wifi or even cellular data range, which is a severe limitation.